jeroendehaas/bastille/README.md

                            new jail
     -6 [ipv6[,...]]     -- A list of IPv6 addresses with which to associate the
                            new jail
+    -p parameter=value  -- Sets parameter to value for the new jail.
+This option may appear several times.
 ```

 ### update